anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

   >sudo cp -R ucm2/* /usr/share/alsa/ucm2/

-  To be sincere none configuration works for me from this master branch, but I noticed the repo contains different branches with different configurations, you need to try and check them out if one of them works.
-Also I haven't try if you only copy one directory to see how ALSA take the configurations instead of all of them at the same time.
+  To be sincere, none configuration works for me from this master branch, but I noticed the repo contains different branches with different configurations.
+Try and check them out if one of them works.
+I haven't tried to copy one directory to see how ALSA takes the configurations instead of all of them at the same time.

 ---

-### Increase Quality Sound
+### Increase Sound Quality

-Now you can noticed your audio is not changing with the volume but it doesn't sound like Windows do, so for replicate a similar quality we need to install EasyEffects and their dependencies:
+Now you can notice your audio is not changing with the volume, but it doesn't sound like Windows does, so to replicate a similar quality, we need to install EasyEffects and their dependencies:

 > sudo pacman -S pipewire pipewire-alsa pipewire-pulse wireplumber gst-plugin-pipewire easyeffects calf lsp-plugins zam-plugins-lv2 mda.lv2 yelp

-I remember that you could have conflict dependencies or you cannot installed because of many packages, you need to uninstall them.
+I remember that you could have conflict dependencies or you cannot install because of many packages, you need to uninstall them.

-Then you need to enable EasyEffects to start with system, open EasyEffects and click on the button next to minimize window, select preferences and activate.
+Then you have to enable EasyEffects to start with system, open EasyEffects and click on the button next to minimize the window, select preferences, and activate.

 ![](assets/images/easy_button.png)

 ![](assets/images/easy_startup.png)

-Select *Output* tab and *Effects* tab at the bottom, then in the *Presets* button next to *Output*, put a name and click on the *+ button* to create a new preset.
-After that add these 5 effects in this order then disable all with *power button* next to effect but "*limiter*":
+Select the *Output* tab and *Effects* tab at the bottom, then in the *Presets* button next to *Output*, put a name and click on the *+ button* to create a new preset.
+After that add these 5 effects in this order, then disable all with the *power button* next to the effect but "*limiter*":

 1. Filter
 2. Bass Enhancer